 - Bills discounting

-In consonance with the Government policy which boosts a new class of entrepreneurs and also aims wider spreading of ownership and control of manufacturing units, a distinct scheme to complement the resource of an entrepreneur has been presented by the Government.
-Assistance in this scheme is accessible in the nature of seed capital which is generally given by way of long term interest free loan.
-Seed capital aid is provided to small as well as medium scale units promoted by eligible entrepreneurs.
+In consonance with the Government policy, which boosts a new class of entrepreneurs and aims for wider spreading of ownership and control of manufacturing units, the Government presents a distinct scheme to complement the resources of an entrepreneur.
+Assistance in this scheme is accessible like seed capital, which is generally given through long-term interest-free loans.
+Seed capital aid is provided to small and medium-scale units promoted by eligible entrepreneurs.

-Subsidies drawn-out by the Central as well as State Government form a very significant type of funds presented to a company for implementing its project.
-Subsidies may be available in the nature of absolute cash grant or long‑term interest free loan.
-In fact, while settling the means of finance, Government subsidy forms an key source having a vital bearing on the putting into practice of many a projects.
+Subsidies drawn out by the Central and State Governments form significant funds presented to a company for implementing its project.
+Subsidies may be available, like absolute cash grants or long‑term interest-free loans.
+While settling the means of finance, Government subsidy forms a key source having a vital bearing on putting into practice many projects.

 It includes the following